Skip to content

 I know what struggle feels like…

 For periods in my career, I didn’t feel balanced.
-I often felt overworked.
+I often felt out of control.
 My success felt inconsistent.
 I spent time reflecting with several dedicated coaches who helped me to re-build on strong foundations.

 Implementing what I had learned, I started to show up at my best, not just at work, but with my health and at home.
 I was able to be authentically present and began to produce far more, with less effort.
 I was also able to maintain my success consistently, no matter what came my way.

 I therefore understand what it’s like to persevere through crisis.
-I’ve had my fair share of career crashes.
+I’ve had my fair share of career turbulence and even crashes.
 I have navigated major downturns, each time emerging stronger as a result.

 My Experience

-My career experience is in the worlds of Professional Services (Accounting), Management Consulting (Process Optimisation) and Financial Technology Sales (Fintech).
+My career experience is at senior levels of Leadership in the worlds of Professional Services, Management Consulting and Fintech SaaS.
 I understand first-hand the thrill of life in the fast lane as well as the pressure and stress it can lead to.
 I have also had my fair share of leadership and career crashes and I am still here to tell my story.
-Most importantly though, I also know how transformative regular coaching can be.

 The way I work involves in-session coaching, focused exercises, strategic practices and support combined with an emphasis on creating the space and time to think and reflect.
 I offer unique coaching programmes that cater for a range of clients and high achievers, from leaders, directors and entrepreneurs, new business owners and teams.
 So wherever you are right now, I can help you develop the resilience, strategies and self-belief to succeed and design the future you want.